BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 We will use [Github Desktop](https://desktop.github.com/) to publish our local repository into the Github page.
 It has a great user interface and integration.
 So first [download](https://desktop.github.com/) and install Github Desktop.
 It should be a straight-forward [installation procedure](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop).
 If this is your first time using it, you will need to authenticate your account as explained [here](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github).

-Now open it and let's add our local repository by clicking on 'File -> Add local repository...'.
+Now open it and let's add your local repository by clicking on 'File -> Add local repository...'.

 ![](images/github_desktop1.png)